grab/engineering-blog/_posts/2023-04-17-message-center.md

   </figure>
 </div>

-The new Message Center was designed to be divided into two services:
+The new Message Center was designed to have two components:

 1. Message-center backend: Message processor service that handles logical and database operations.
 2. Message-center postman: Message delivery service that can scale independently from the backend service.